tflovorn/scsbz/README.md

 * brillouin.f90
     * Evaluate a sum over the first Brillouin zone (square lattice).
 * scsolve.f90
     * Define data type for a self-consistent equation.
-Solve individual equations and systems of equations.
+Solve individual equations.
+* scsystem.f90
+    * Define data type for a system of self-consistent equations.
+Solve that system to given tolerances.
-* scequations.f90
+* sbzequations.f90
-    * Define the self-consistent equations for the system.
+    * Define the self-consistent equations for the slave-boson system.
 * driver.f90
     * Read environment(s) from a specified input file, solve the corresponding self-consistent system(s), and output the results to a specified output file.
 * main.f90